xaviervia/which-ramda-function-should-i-use/readme.md

 // > [ 'toPairs', 'toPairsIn' ]
 ```

-…because, where you really going to read the docs?
+…because, were you really going to read the docs?

 ## Install